mercuryseries/laravel-helpers/readme.md

 ```
 But that is exactly what I want to avoid.

-* The folder name and the namespace can be changed via the configuration file.
+* The folder name and the namespace can be easily changed via the configuration file.
 Just publish it and edit it as you want:

 ```
 php artisan vendor:publish --provider="MercurySeries\Helpers\HelpersServiceProvider"